Jaymelfah/My-Website-Portfolio/README.md

 # Portfolio Website Project

 ### Project Description
->The Primary purpose of this project is to build the first two sections(Toolbar & Headline section) of the mobile version of my portfolio website.
+>The Primary purpose of this project is to complete the mobile version of my portfolio website.

  ### Objectives
 > Build a Toolbar for the project
 > Build a headline section for the project
+> Build the About Section
+> Build the Works Section
+> Finish the Contact Us Section

 ## Built With